Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Concluding remarks

 \section{Concluding remarks}

-We have investigated the dynamics of the THTN model, which is a circadian oscillator model based on dimerization and proteolysis of PER and TIM proteins in Drosophila.
-More specifically, we give the complete classification of the equilibria when the graph of $\psi_{1}$ is $S$-shaped, prove the existence of a bounded attractor in the first quadrant, and study the effects of the rates of mRNA degradation and synthesis on the periodic behaviors in the THTN model.
-When the rate of mRNA degradation is fast enough, we find that there exist no periodic orbits in the THTN model.
-When the rate of mRNA degradation is sufficiently slow, the THTN model can be transformed into a slow-fast system.
-Complex oscillations including canard explosion, relaxation oscillations and coexistence of two periodic orbits could appear as the rates of mRNA degradation and synthesis change.
-It is also possible to understand the dynamics of the the THTN model with the general rate $k_{m}$.
-In fact, by some changes the THTN model can be transformed in a Li\'enard-like equation
+We have investigated the dynamics of the THTN model, which is a circadian oscillator model based on the dimerization and proteolysis of PER and TIM proteins in Drosophila.
+After giving a classification of all possible distributions of the equilibria, we obtain the existence of a bounded attractor in the first quadrant, the nonexistence of periodic solutions in the high degradation rate case, and the global dynamics in the low degradation rate case.
+These results are helpful for understanding the effects of the rates of mRNA degradation and synthesis on the periodic oscillations in the THTN model.